pollythepocket/CS480_final_project/assignments/hw1/README.md

 ### Theory Assigment
 - Write your name, UIC email in ID, and the answers in [theory/TheoryAssignment_1.docx](theory/TheoryAssignment_1.docx)
+- Create a PDF file from the completed theory assignment.
 - The theory component includes 7 bonus points (total: 107/100).

 ### Programming Assignment